 This refers to violent crowds and even genocide.
 De-individuation usually results in actions leading to negative effects and consequences, but it can also lead to positive outcomes such as meditation and hobbies.
 In a group of large people, a person assumes the identity of that group, and personal identity is lost, leading to deviant actions a person would not do when alone.

 This also causes reduced responsibility for one’s actions because others are involved in it as well.
-Research by Diener et al. states that people in large, anonymous groups were three times more likely to steal candy.
+Research Research Critical and exhaustive investigation or experimentation, having for its aim the discovery of new facts and their correct interpretation, the revision of accepted conclusions, theories, or laws in the light of newly discovered facts, or the practical application of such new or revised conclusions, theories, or laws.
+Conflict of Interest by Diener et al AL Amyloidosis. states that people in large, anonymous groups were three times more likely to steal candy.

 Another study was conducted by Philip Zimbardo at Stanford University where different subjects were randomly assigned the roles of prisoners and guards.
 The results showed that subjects conformed to the social group roles they were expected to play, especially in the case of guards who acted authoritatively.

 This explains that a person will not offer help to a victim when in the presence of other people.
-The probability of helping others is inversely proportional to the number of people present around the victim.
-There are several factors that affect bystanders’ behavior.
+The probability Probability Probability is a mathematical tool used to study randomness and provide predictions about the likelihood of something happening.
+There are several basic rules of probability that can be used to help determine the probability of multiple events happening together, separately, or sequentially.
+Basics of Probability of helping others is inversely proportional to the number of people present around the victim.
+There are several factors that affect Affect The feeling-tone accompaniment of an idea or mental representation.
+It is the most direct psychic derivative of instinct and the psychic representative of the various bodily changes by means of which instincts manifest themselves.
+Psychiatric Assessment bystanders’ behavior.

 Emergency versus non-emergency situations: Latane and Darley explained that the way a victim asks for help affects behavior.
 They conducted experiments in which they instructed students to ask the name of the stranger passing by.
 More strangers replied and gave their names when the students gave their names first.
 Similarly, one more experiment was performed in which the students were told to ask for a dime from a stranger.